Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 The build of the PEST runfile was undertaken in `build_optimisation.py <../optimisation/build_optimisation.py>`_. which has a number of component functions:
 - `raw_pest <../optimisation/build_optimisation.py#L251>`_:
-  - Overarching function to build the pest runfile (calls the following functions).
+  - Overarching function to build the PEST runfile (calls the following functions).
   - Also handles the singular value decomposition (SVD) parameters.
 - `make_template_and_infiles <../optimisation/build_optimisation.py#L37>`_:
-  - make the template and in infiles for pest to interact with the model parameter inputs.
+  - Make the template and infiles for PEST to interact with the model parameter inputs.
 - `make_ins_and_output_files <../optimisation/build_optimisation.py#L50>`_:
-  - make an example output files (model outputs) and the PEST instruction files to read the model output data (targets).
+  - Make an example output files (model outputs) and the PEST instruction files to read the model output data (targets).
 - `set_control_data <../optimisation/build_optimisation.py#L69>`_:
-  - set the control data for the PEST runfile.
+  - Set the control data for the PEST runfile.
 - `set_parameter_data_groups <../optimisation/build_optimisation.py#L145>`_:
-  - set parameter data groups, limits, transformations, and derivative handling.
+  - Set parameter data groups, limits, transformations, and derivative handling.
 - `set_obs_data <../optimisation/build_optimisation.py#L190>`_:
-  - set the observation data, weights, and GROUP WEIGHTINGS.
+  - Set the observation data, weights, and GROUP WEIGHTINGS.#todo does this need to be capitalised?

-While the full specification for our PEST optimisation are available in the code the following relevant key parameters are listed below:
+While the full specification for our PEST optimisation is available in the code the following relevant key parameters are listed below:

 - Kh and river conductance parameters were varied on a log transform (`partrans`)